 No of revolutions

 Repeated ground track

-- First high-resolution images (55 cm) of KOMPSAT-3A were released on April 1, 2015, showing the Dubai Palm Jumeurak island and the Burj Al Arab hotel area.
-In addition, an infrared image (5.5 m) of the Han River in Korea is provided.
+• April 2015: KARI is in the process of providing initial operations of the KOMPSAT-3A mission.
+17)The first high-resolution images (55 cm) of KOMPSAT-3A were released on April 1, 2015, showing the Dubai Palm Jumeirah island and the Burj Al Arab hotel area and an infrared image (5.5 m) of the Han River in Korea (the latter two are shown below).
 18)

 AEISS-A (Advanced Earth Imaging Sensor System-A)